shqdoow/autoing-myself-papi-3/README.md

 # Microsoft-Rewards-Script
 Automated Microsoft Rewards script, however this time using TypeScript, Cheerio and Playwright.

-Under development, however mainly for personal use!
+Under development, however mainly for personal use!s

 ## How to setup ##
 1. Download or clone source code